magarbikram/ddd-cargo-csharp/README.md

 Remember, ordinarily, model refinement, design and implementation should go hand-in-hand in a iterative development process.
 But in this chapter we are starting with a relatively mature model, and changes will be motivated strictly by the need to connect model with a practical implementation , employing the building block patterns.

+## Isolating the Domain: Introducing the Application

+To prevent domain responsibilities from being mixed with those of other parts of the system, let's apply layered architectur to mark off a domain layer.

+ Without going into deep analysis, we can identify three user-level application function, which can assign to three application layer classes.
+ 1. A **Tracking Query** that can access past and present handling of a particular **Cargo**
+ 2. A **Booking Application** that allows a new **Cargo** to be registered and prepares the system for it.
+ 3. An **Incident Logging Application** that can record each handling of the **Cargo** (providing the information that is found by the **Tracking Query**)

+ These application classes are coordinators.
+They should not work out the answers to the questions they ask.
+That is domain layer's job.